uwbcss/343-movies-Kwright6/self-evaluation.md

 container used for customer history: vector<string> customer.h/.cpp

-functions called when borrowing a movie: borrowCmd.cpp execute(), custmer.cpp borrowMovie()
+functions called when borrowing a movie: borrowCmd.cpp execute(), movie.h virtual matches() -> calls matches() in drama.cpp or comedy.cpp or classics.cpp, custmer.cpp borrowMovie()

 explain borrowing a movie that does not exist: after searching through our inventory for a matching movie, movieToBorrow will equal nullptr. if it does, that means the movie doesn't exist and outputs invalid movie for customer